unifiedjs/unified-engine/doc/options.md

 });
 ```

-###### `options.alwaysStringify`
+## `options.alwaysStringify`

 Whether to always stringify successful documents.
-By default,
+By default, documents are
-documents are stringified when it’s detected a file is to be written
+stringified when it’s detected that a file is to be written to **stdout**(4)
-to **stdout**(4) or the file system.
-If files are handled and
+or the file system.
+If files are handled and possibly written somewhere later,
-possibly written somewhere later, set this option to `true`.
+set this option to `true`.

 *   Type: `boolean`;
 *   Default: `false`.